Sollimann/bonsai/README.md

 ## Example of use

-This is a enemy NPC (non-player-character) behavior mock-up which decides if the AI should shoot will running for nearby cover, rush in to attack the player up close or stand its ground while firing at the player.
+This is a enemy NPC (non-player-character) behavior mock-up which decides if the AI should shoot while running for nearby cover, rush in to attack the player up close or stand its ground while firing at the player.

 #### Tree vizualization
 <p align="center">